Here’s our pick of the best walks & hiking tracks in Wanaka

 Walking in Wanaka

-We’re really lucky to have friends in Wanaka we can stay with, they own a fabulous brand new Airbnb style accommodation house called Wanaka Suites, of course we can totally recommend them, Clare and Mark are both great people.
-Clare and I often walk her dogs on the Waterfall Creek Walk and stop off at Edgewater hotel for fresh scones and coffee.
+We’re really lucky to have friends in Wanaka we can stay with.
+My friend and I often walk her dogs on the Waterfall Creek Walk and stop off at Edgewater hotel for fresh scones and coffee.
 Or we’ll go on the Slaughthouse Creek walk as far as the 3rd lookout point, do some bench presses, give the dogs a rest then double back.
 Excellent start to the day!
 Scroll down the page a bit to see all the walks in Wanaka.

 Biking in Wanaka

 If we’ve got the bikes with us we’ll often bike around Lake Wanaka to Waterfall Creek on the easy wide track.
 From there the trail turns into the Slaughterhouse Creek walk, this is much harder on the bikes as the track is quite rocky in parts and can be steep.
-Or we’ll bike around the lake front the other way right round to the Clutha River and cut back through town.
-You can hire a small e-bike, medium e-bike or large electric mountain bike and collect from Wanaka town at 10am.
+Or we’ll bike around the lakefront the other way right round to the Clutha River and cut back through town.
+You can hire a small e-bike, medium e-bike, or large electric mountain bike and collect it from Wanaka town at 10 am.